Justin Clarke: 2014

 Clarke played every Lions game of the 2014 season.
 He scored the first and only goal of his AFL career in round 4 against Port Adelaide, kicking from 55 m out on the run.
 This was one of only 7 Lions' goals for the game, with Brisbane losing the game by 113 points.
 Clarke's reliability in the backline led to him consistently being tasked with shutting down the opponents' best forward, and allowed fellow defender Daniel Merrett to spend time up forward throughout the season.
 In the round 16 game against Richmond, Clarke was selected to mark two-time Coleman medalist Jack Riewoldt.
 Riewoldt scored two goals, while Clarke provided multiple defensive spoils and intercept marks, again obtaining the most one percenters of any player on the ground.
-Clarke was voted as the Lion's player of the round for his performance.
+Clarke was voted as the Lions' player of the round for his performance.

 2015

 Clarke continued to garner consistent selections in the Lions senior team, playing all but two games in 2015, missing rounds 20 and 21 as a result of a jaw injury.
 In rounds 7, 8, and 10, Clarke spent no time on the interchange bench, the only player to do so in all of these games.
 In the first 18 rounds, Clarke was conceding 2.36 goals every 120 minutes, while continuing to primarily play on the opponent's best forward.
 During the Lions' bye in round 11, Clarke took the week off as an opportunity to get reinvolved with his boyhood club, the Booleroo/Melrose/Wilmington Lions.
 Clarke spent that Saturday helping the country football club run their games, acting as the runner for one game and umpiring another.
 In his 56th and final game, Clarke overtook Tristan Lynch as the Lion with the most games played wearing the Number 42.
-Clarke placed 10th in the Merrett-Murray Medal for Brisbane Lions best and fairest, receiving 102 votes throughout the season.
+Clarke placed 10th in the Merrett–Murray Medal for Brisbane Lions best and fairest, receiving 102 votes throughout the season.